Topic: Justice

 /

 To celebrate Women’s History Month, we are so proud to have Sen. Muth speak to our congregation about the advances women have made throughout history, as well as the work that still needs to be done to close the gender equality gap.
-Senator Katie Muth … read more.
+Senator Katie Muth has been a champion for women through her work in … Continue reading And Still She Persisted

 ‘Oh Lord, Don’t Let Me Be Misunderstood’: The Life, Times and Legacy of Nina Simone